 - 1. FDIC insurance coverage; and

 - 2. United States Agency obligations, or

 - 3. United States Treasury obligations.

 - 4. Letters of Credit

 VIII.2 Safekeeping

-All purchased securities shall be held in safekeeping by the County, or a County account in a third party financial institution, or with the Federal Reserve Bank or with the Federal Home Loan Bank.
+All purchased securities shall be held in safekeeping by the County, or a County account in an independent third party financial institution.